-48. At the thirty-seventh session of the TWA, it was reported that the Chairman of the Crop Subgroup for Ryegrass did not anticipate a need for a meeting in the near future.

-49. At its eleventh session, the BMT noted the following plans for meetings of the existing Crop Subgroups:
+- 44. At the thirty-seventh session of the TWA, it was reported that the Chairman of the Crop Subgroup for Ryegrass did not anticipate a need for a meeting in the near future. - 45.
+The TC noted the developments concerning Crop Subgroups as set out above and agreed the following plans for meetings of Crop Subgroups:

-Crop Subgroup for Maize: to hold a meeting in Autumn/Winter [November/December] 2009, tentatively in conjunction with the maize and sorghum breeders' meeting in the United States of America; Crop Subgroup for Potato: to consider a future meeting according to developments in on-going projects reported at the eleventh session of the BMT; Crop Subgroup for Soybean: Mr. Marcelo Labarta (Argentina), Chairman of the Crop Subgroup for Soybean, to discuss the need for a meeting with experts from Brazil; and
+Crop Subgroup for Maize: to hold a meeting in November/December 2009, tentatively in conjunction with the maize and sorghum breeders' meeting in the United States of America;

+Crop Subgroup for Potato: to consider a future meeting according to developments in on-going projects reported at the eleventh session of the

+BMT;

+Crop Subgroup for Soybean: Mr. Marcelo Labarta (Argentina), Chairman of the organizing such a meeting; and meeting in conjunction with the twelfth session of the